-- (a) adopting a strategic planning process and approving, on at least an annual basis, a budget, and evaluating and discussing a strategic plan for the upcoming year which takes into account, among other things, the opportunities and risks of the Corporation's business and investments; - (b) supervising the activities and managing the investments and affairs of the Corporation; - (c) approving major decisions regarding the Corporation; defining the roles and responsibilities of management; - (d) defining the roles and responsibilities of management - (e) reviewing and approving the business and investment objectives to be met by management; - (f) overseeing management; - (g) reviewing the Corporation's debt strategy; - (h) ensure that a system is in place to identify the principal risks to the Corporation and ensure implementation of appropriate procedures to manage these risks; - (i) ensuring the integrity and adequacy of the Corporation's internal controls and management information systems;
+- (a) adopting a strategic planning process and approving, on at least an annual basis, a budget, and evaluating and discussing a strategic plan for the upcoming year which takes into account, among other things, the opportunities and risks of the Corporation's business and investments; - (b) supervising the activities and managing the investments and affairs of the Corporation; - (c) approving major decisions regarding the Corporation; - (d) defining the roles and responsibilities of management; - (e) reviewing and approving the business and investment objectives to be met by management; - (f) overseeing management;

-- (j) succession planning, including the appointment, training and supervision of management; - (k) establishing committees of the Board, where required or prudent, and defining their respective mandates; - (I) receiving and evaluating reports and recommendations from the committees of the Board from time to time; - (m) maintaining records and providing reports to shareholders: - (n) ensuring effective and adequate communication with shareholders, other stakeholders and the public ensuring effective and adequate communication with shareholders, other stakeholders and the public; - (o) determining the amount and timing of dividends or distributions to shareholders; - (p) establish guidelines for the expectations and responsibilities of directors with respect to attendance at Board meetings and advance review of meeting materials; - (q) to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer and senior officers of K-Bro Linen Systems Inc. ("K-Bro") and that the Chief Executive Officer and other senior officers create a culture of integrity throughout the organization; - (r) adopting a communications policy which enables the Corporation to communicate effectively and addresses how the Corporation interacts with all of its stakeholders, including analysts and the public, contains measures for the Corporation to avoid selective disclosure and is reviewed at such intervals or times as the Board deems appropriate; and - (s) developing the Corporation's approach to governance, including developing a set of governance principles and guidelines that are specifically applicable to the Corporation and designed to ensure that the Corporation, its directors, officers and employees comply with all applicable laws, rules and regulations and conduct their business ethically and with honesty and integrity.
+- (g) reviewing the Corporation's debt strategy; - (h) ensure that a system is in place to identify the principal risks to the Corporation and ensure implementation of appropriate procedures to manage these risks; - (ii) ensuring the integrity and adequacy of the Corporation's internal controls and management information systems; - (j) succession planning, including the appointment, training and supervision of management; - (k) establishing committees of the Board, where required or prudent, and defining their respective mandates; - (1) receiving and evaluating reports and recommendations from the committees of the Board from time to time; - (m) maintaining records and providing reports to shareholders; - (n) ensuring effective and adequate communication with shareholders, other stakeholders and the public; - (o) determining the amount and timing of dividends or distributions to shareholders; - (p) establish guidelines for the expectations and responsibilities of directors with respect to attendance at Board meetings and advance review of meeting materials; - (q) to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer and senior officers of K-Bro Linen Systems Inc. ("K-Bro") and that the Chief Executive Officer and other senior officers create a culture of integrity throughout the organization; - (r) adopting a communications policy which enables the Corporation to communicate effectively and addresses how the Corporation interacts with all of its stakeholders, including analysts and the public, contains measures for the Corporation to avoid selective disclosure and is reviewed at such intervals or times as the Board deems appropriate: and - (s) developing the Corporation's approach to governance, including developing a set of governance principles and guidelines that are specifically applicable to the Corporation and designed to ensure that the Corporation, its directors, officers and employees comply with all applicable laws, rules and regulations and conduct their business ethically and with honesty and integrity.